 Rather, we make assumptions about people’s sex on the basis of their outward appearance: their hairstyle, clothing, ornamentation, and secondary sex characteristics such as body hair and facial shape.

 And in popular usage, “sex” is often just shorthand for a person’s genitals.
-If someone ‘looks like a man’ we assume they are biologically male with male-typical genitals: a penis and testicles.
-But we usually never know whether this assumption is accurate.
+If someone ‘looks like a man’ we assume they’re biologically male with male-typical genitals: a penis and testicles.
+But we usually never know if this assumption is accurate.

 This act— called “gender attribution” — is so unconscious and automatic, we don’t give it any thought.
 It’s part of the everyday, interactive social ‘theater’ in which in individual gendered identities are constructed within society — by individuals and all those around them.